 How to build wealth?
 Start by automating your savings

-If you’re not socking away at least 10 percent of your income into a savings account, you’re missing out on a golden opportunity to build up your reserves.
+If you’re not stocking away at least 10 percent of your income into a savings account, you’re missing out on a golden opportunity to build up your reserves.
+How to set financial goals and achieve them?
 Get into the habit of automating your savings contributions so you don’t even have to think twice about it.
 Feeling ambitious?
 Save 15 percent and diversify your savings accounts to include high-yield investment accounts for more interest earnings.

 Learning to live on cash instead of credit cards can make you more conscientious about how and where you spend your money.
-It’s easy to develop a blind spot to the actual cost of a purchase when you aren’t paying it for upfront.
-Get into the habit of living on a cash-only basis and you may be more mindful about your purchases — and avoid the stress of a high debt load altogether.
+Why not use a credit card?
+It’s easy to develop a blind spot to the actual cost of a purchase when you aren’t paying for it upfront.
+Looking for credit card tips for beginners?
+Get into the habit of a cash-only lifestyle and you may be more mindful about your purchases — and avoid the stress of a high debt load altogether.